will1410/hopperdietzel/startrekbooks.md

 - November
   - STAR TREK 12
   - James Blish with J.A.
 Lawrence
+- November
   - FOTONOVEL: THE CITY ON THE EDGE OF FOREVER
+- December
+  - FOTONOVEL: WHERE NO MAN HAS GONE BEFORE
+- December
+  - FOTONOVEL: THE TROUBLE WITH TRIBBLES

 ## 1978

 - January
   - STAR TREK: THE NEW VOYAGES 2
   - edited by Sondra Marshak and Myrna Culbreath
+- January
+  - FOTONOVEL: A TASTE OF ARMAGEDDON
+- February
+  - FOTONOVEL: METAMORPHOSIS
+- March
+  - FOTONOVEL: ALL OUR YESTERDAYS
 - May
   - MUDD'S ANGELS
   - J.A.
 Lawrence
+- May
+  - FOTONOVEL: THE GALILELO 7
+- June
+  - FOTONOVEL: A PIECE OF THE ACTION
+- July
+  - FOTONOVEL: THE DEVIL IN THE DARK
 - September
   - VULCAN!
   - Kathleen Sky
+- September
+  - FOTONOVEL: THE DEADLY YEARS
+- October
+  - FOTONOVEL: AMOK TIME
 - November
   - THE STARLESS WORLD
   - Gordon Eklund
+- December
+  - FOTONOVEL: DAY OF THE DOVE

 ## 1979